-The Assistant Director of Principal & Major Gifts (PMG) raises funds from individuals, families, and family foundations for priorities in basic research and discovery science, with some focus on supporting the Department of Cancer Immunology and Virology.
-This position reports directly to one Senior Director of Principal & Major Gifts.
+The Assistant Director of Principal & Major Gifts (PMG) raises funds from individuals, families, and family foundations for priorities in research and care across Dana-Farber, including Patient and Family Support Services.
+The position reports directly to an Assistant Vice President of Principal & Major Gifts (PMG).
 The primary focus is identifying, qualifying, and soliciting newly identified prospects for major gifts of $100K+, payable over 1-5 years.
 Responsible for assisting the entire Division with reaching financial goals.

 Embody Dana-Farber’s Core Values: Impact; Excellence; Compassion & Respect; and Discovery every day.
 Add value to the Dana-Farber community by seeking opportunities to collaborate across the Institute.
 Foster an ethical, positive, results-oriented culture founded on open communication.